-At the age of eighteen, I got my lucky break, co-presenting a show on BBC local radio.
-One of my first ever interviews was with the singer songwriter Billy Bragg.
-I was, and still am, a fan.
-I got in trouble for showing political impartiality during that interview.
+At the age of eighteen I got my lucky break co-presenting a show on BBC local radio.
 Next came a stint in music television.
-Soon after leaving university, I was living my teenage dream, working on Friday At The Dome for Channel 4 and then The American Music Festival.
+Soon after leaving university, I was living my teenage dream, working on Friday At The Dome for Channel 4 and then on the production team for The American Music Festival.
 It led to a role at Unique Broadcasting, a start-up production company.

-I worked in every corner of that business, rising through the ranks to become head of special projects and managing director of its radio studio business before the group floated on AIM as UBC Media plc.
-I'd made it.
-Well, that was the image I was projecting: there’s a photo of me shaking hands with Tony Blair during the 1997 general election; I was MD of a creative business and I was only 29.
-But a couple of years later, cracks were starting to show.
-I was working too hard and had too much on my plate.
+I worked in every corner of that business, rising through the ranks to become head of special projects and managing director of its radio studio business Unique Facilities before the group floated on AIM as UBC Media plc.
+I started off loving what I did - but then I began working too hard and had too much on my plate.
 I didn’t enjoy running a business any more.
-I knew what made me tick, and I’d seen the friction between how I wanted to do my job and what I was expected to do in the office.
+I knew what made me tick, and I was no longer finding it at my desk.

 The thought came to me: why couldn’t I just shape my career around who I really was?
-So, when I found myself in my doctor’s surgery, as she scribbled out a prescription for antidepressants, I made a decision to make a big change.
-I quit my job and went solo as an independent consultant and reframed my worklife the way I wanted it to be.
+So in December 1999 I took the leap to work for myself, reframing my worklife the way I wanted it to be.

-Now my mission is about helping organisations, teams and individuals get fired up about doing their best work.
-My career has been a real adventure - full of the inevitable ups and downs - I’ve seen the good, the bad and the ugly sides of the world of work.
-What gets me out of bed in the morning is a mission to make the world of work and business more human.
-I know the world would be a better place if more of us brought our real selves to work.
+My mission now is to shake up the world of work and business and make it more human.
+I know we’d all be in a better place if we brought our real selves to work.
 These days I make sure I follow ‘me’: I go for summer swims, hunt out good coffee, and am around for my kids.
-I’ve seen from my own story that when you show up as the Real You, the good stuff follows."
+I’ve seen from my own story that when you show up as the Real You, the good stuff follows.